 After the stops, the problems.

 The interest immediately shifts to Magny-Cours, a place of recent, beautiful memories.
-During the summer of 2002 Michael Schumacher celebrated his fifth World Championship three months in advance (the German doesn’t even mention having reached 1004 points, the first driver in the history of Formula 1).
+During the summer of 2002 Michael Schumacher celebrated his fifth World Championship three months in advance (the German doesn’t even mention having reached 1004 points, the first driver in the history of Formula 1 to achieve this).
 The German won, but the chronicles remember that Kimi Raikkonen, until a few laps from the finish line, was in the lead.
 He slipped on a slick of oil.
 And this time he promises revenge.
-The same Kimi Raikkonen had to park his car, get out of the cockpit and push away badly the race commissioner who showed him the way out of the Nurburgring circuit.
-If he too, the ice Finn, nicknamed Iceman, never manifests some form of feeling (in good as in bad luck), snaps like that, it means that the nerves in McLaren are blown.
+The same Kimi Raikkonen had to park his car, get out of the cockpit and then he pushed away badly the race commissioner who showed him the way out of the Nurburgring circuit.
+If he too, the Finn, nicknamed Iceman, never manifests some form of feeling (in good as in bad luck), snaps like that, it means that the nerves in McLaren are blown.
 He was marching towards victory, the Finn who dreams of becoming the youngest Formula 1 World Champion.

 "The car was perfect, the gap increased and there was no sign of what was going to happen.
 Sometimes the races end like this: even if you are the fastest and you earn half a second per lap, you happen to win nothing.
 I would have arrived first easily, without that break.
-I was back in the lead and continued to earn even after the pit stop.
-I have nothing to blame".
+I was back in the lead and continued to gain advantage even after the pit stop.
+I have nothing to reproach myself with".

 Until lap 26, the European Grand Prix had been his best race weekend.
-After making the best time in Friday’s pre-qualifying and earning the pole position on Saturday with a perfect lap and also applauded by Michael Schumacher, he was also impeccable at the start.
-He gained ground lap after lap, also because Ralf Schumacher, loaded more than the others with gasoline, held back his brother’s ambitions, and seemed unattainable.
+After making the best time in Friday’s pre-qualifying and earning the pole position on Saturday with a perfect lap applauded also by Michael Schumacher, he was also impeccable at the start.
+He gained ground lap after lap, also because Ralf Schumacher, who loaded more fuel than the others, held back his brother’s ambitions, and seemed unreachable.

-"I was surprised by so many advantages, but on the other hand we had worked very well.
+"I was surprised to have so much advantage, but on the other hand we had worked very well.
 Driving was a pleasure.
 I hope to have the same opportunity for success in France, because I only need a good result to get Schumacher back.
-Last year went well".
+Last year it went well".

 He finished in second place, betrayed a few kilometers from the finish line by a slick of oil that paved the way for the German driver.
-The question of the new car is back in the news.
+The new car topic is back in the news.

-"He has had reliability problems so far and so the team felt it was right to postpone the debut.
-But if even the old car has problems with durability, we might as well risk it".
+"It has had reliability problems so far and so the team felt it was right to postpone its debut.
+But if even the old car has reliability problems, we might as well risk it".

 The MP4/18 will take part in a series of tests in Barcelona after the French Grand Prix.
-Tests that the patron Ron Dennis defines as decisive and that could allow the debut in the next race, or decree a postponement until the Italian Grand Prix, because after the British Grand Prix a period of suspension of testing.
-An embarrassing situation: the new engine is likely to be used for only three races, as from next year the engines will be different (by regulation will have to last a whole weekend of races).
-If the trouble suffered by Kimi Raikkonen wasn’t enough, in the final David Coulthard’s fifth place also vanished, risking a lot to avoid Fernando Alonso’s Renault.
-In short, one of those days that should never start, that would be better spent at home, to avoid further trouble.
-Ron Dennis takes stock, which at this point does not look rosy at all:
+Tests that the patron Ron Dennis defines as decisive and that could allow the debut in the next race, or decree a postponement until the Italian Grand Prix, because after the British Grand Prix there is a period of testing suspension.
+An embarrassing situation: the new engine is likely to be used for only three races, as from next year the engines will be different (by regulation they will have to last a whole weekend of races).
+If the trouble suffered by Kimi Raikkonen weren't enough, in the final David Coulthard’s fifth place also vanished, risking a lot to avoid Fernando Alonso’s Renault.
+In short, it was one of those days that should never start, that would be better spent at home, to avoid further trouble.
+Ron Dennis takes stock of the situation, which at this point does not look rosy at all:

 "There are seven Grands Prix left at the end of the season and we will do everything to get back in the lead.
 We have the car and drivers to succeed".